Why are Lead Prices so high?

 What are the short-term drivers of Lead prices?

-Over the 1 Month horizon the outlook is moderately bearish due to drivers such as: - The net positions of speculators on the LME - Movements in the Australian Dollar - Short term price trends - Lead LME Delivered Out Br(None) The top contrary drivers for the 1 Month horizon are: - The shape of the futures curve
+Over the 1 Month horizon the outlook is bullish due to drivers such as: - The shape of the futures curve - EWMA-based technical analysis Br(None) The top contrary drivers for the 1 Month horizon are: - Movements in the Australian Dollar - Long term price trends - Lead LME Delivered Out

 What are the long-term drivers of Lead prices?

-Over the 1 Year horizon the outlook is bearish due to drivers such as: - The shape of the futures curve - Long term price trends - China 300 Index - Lead LME Closing Stock Br(None) The top contrary drivers for the 1 Year horizon are: - Movements in the Peruvian Sol
+Over the 1 Year horizon the outlook is bearish due to drivers such as: - The shape of the futures curve - Long term price trends - Lead LME Closing Stock Br(None) The top contrary drivers for the 1 Year horizon are: - The net positions of speculators on the LME - Movements in the Peruvian Sol

 Will the price of Lead go up?